antt3/antt3/README.md

 - 🏠 I'm from Sacramento, CA
 - 🔭 I’m looking forward to improving my skills with data structures and algorithms
-- 🌱 I’m currently working at The Law Office Of Nelson & Kennard as a Programmer
+- 🌱 I’m currently working at The Law Office Of Nelson & Kennard as a Senior Programmer
 - 💬 Ask me about Rust
 - ⚡ I'm an App Academy alumni